Unit-259/PsInPic/README.md

 ### EXAMPLE

-If you right click and save this image to your downloads folder and then run that powershell code below it you will open the calculator
+If you right click and save this image to your downloads folder as `out.png` and then run that powershell code below it you will open the calculator
 (smaller the image the faster it is)

 <img src="https://github.com/Unit-259/PsInPic/blob/main/out.png" width="400" alt="Description of Image">